Review by Michael Jacobson

 credit must also go to Reese Witherspoon, who in my opinion is one of the most

-talented young actresses working today.
+talented actresses working today.
 Gary

 Ross, director of Pleasantville, paid